hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/README.md

 - Implement filter by genre / artist / user.
 - Delete orphaned reviews when album deleted.
 - Update error pages/messages.
-    - Add flash message for sign up - at present this does not display.
+    - Add flash messages for sign up - at present this does not display.
 - Ensure full mobile responsiveness.
 - Ensure all accessibility features present.